Astro36/zotero-webdav-kube/README.md

 # Zotero WebDAV for Kubernetes

-This guide explains how to deploy a self-hosted Zotero WebDAV server on a K3s cluster.
+This guide explains how to deploy a self-hosted Zotero WebDAV server on a lightweight Kubernetes (K3s) cluster.

-## Install K3s
+## (Option) Install K3s

 Run the following command to install K3s: